7:190 Student Behavior

 - Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct.

 - Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
 A student who has been suspended shall also be restricted from being on school grounds and at school activities.

-- Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
+- Expulsion from school and all school activities for a definite time period not to exceed two calendar years in accordance with Board policy 7:210, Expulsion Procedures.
 A student who has been expelled shall also be restricted from being on school grounds and at school activities.

 - Transfer to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
 The transfer shall be in the manner provided in Article 13A or 13B of the School Code.

-- Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), look-alikes, alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+- Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), look-alikes, alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the System and local law enforcement agencies.

 The above list of disciplinary measures is a range of options that will not always be applicable in every case.
 In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension and expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the disruption is a suspension or expulsion.